Recipe: Mexican Mole Beef Chili

 This rich and hearty chili won Savory Spice Shop Portland's 3rd Annual Chili Cook-Off.

-- 1 Tbsp. cumin seeds (or 1 Tbsp. ground cumin)
+- 1 Tbsp.
+Organic Cumin Seeds (or 1 Tbsp.
+Organic Ground Cumin Seeds)

 - 4 slices bacon, chopped